 There are 2 primary reasons that iTero is more accurate than conventional impression goo:

 The dentist can accurately see the results of the impression live on the computer screen and make tiny adjustments before the patient leaves

 The impression is not physical, therefore it is not prone to warping or damage during use by the dentist and dental technician

 Here is a video that explains more:

 To find a dentist that provides iTero Digital Impressions we suggest you Google this phrase to find a dentist local to you.

+This website is written and curated using information easily found via a Google search.
+The information has simply been curated from a variety of sources and does not reflect the knowledge or thoughts of any author either implied or explicit.
+The content on this site is not to be considered dental advice.
+You should always seek full consultations by a General Dental Council registered dentist, in the event that your dentist's opinion differs from that on this site you should always listen to the opinion of your dentist and ignore what you read here.
 We may earn a small commission for any endorsement, recommendation, testimonial, and/or link to any products or services from this website.
-Your purchase helps support our work in bringing you real information about dental health, treatments and holistic dental wellness.
+Your purchase helps support our work in bringing you information about dental health, treatments and holistic dental wellness.
 When you click on an affiliate link to purchase an item, you will buy the item from the seller directly.
 Amazon and/or other companies pay this website a small commission or other compensation for promoting their website or products through their affiliate program.